 Are employees of a covered entity eligible to receive 340B drugs?

-Covered entities may only distribute 340B drugs to their employees if the employees meet the patient definition set forth under the 340B Program.
-For current patient definition, see 61 Fed.
+Covered entities may only distribute 340B drugs to their employees that meet the patient definition guidelines set forth under the 340B Program.
+For current patient definition guidelines, see 61 Fed.
 Reg.
 55156 (Oct.
 24, 1996).
 The 340B Program is limited to patients of the covered entity and has never been a general employee pharmacy benefit or self-insured organization pharmacy benefit.
-Evidence of an employer relationship or insurer relationship is not a consideration in determining whether the patient is eligible for 340B drugs.
-HRSA has never approved of arrangements that have sought to expansively interpret the 1996 patient definition guidelines to include individuals other than actual patients of the covered entity.
+Evidence of an employer relationship or insurer relationship alone is insufficient to determine 340B patient eligibility.

 Can non-Medicaid patients receive 340B drugs?